 - Do you need special licensing or permits?

-If you are working with a business lawyer , you may want to consider having them review your business plan.
-They will be able to point out potential legal issues at each stage of your plan; as-well-as develop sound legal solutions for those issues before they become a problem.
+Once you have put together a plan you may want to consider having a business lawyer review it.
+They will be able to point out potential legal issues you may encounter that you may not have considered, as-well-as develop sound solutions for those issues before they become a problem.

-STEP 2: Decide on a type of business ownership — The form of ownership, business structure (or “entity type”) you choose will decide the rules, regulations, and legalities that define your company; as-well-as, how profits are distributed and taxed.
+The form of ownership, business structure (or “entity type”) you choose will decide the rules, regulations, and legalities that define your company; as-well-as, how profits are distributed and taxed.
+Each form of ownership has its own purpose.
+They each have their own advantages and disadvantages.

 - Sole Proprietorship – This is the most common form of ownership.
 A sole proprietorship is owned and operated by a single individual.
 If you are taking money for a product or service you are considered a sole proprietor.
 Technically, it is not a legal entity.
 But, it is still a form of ownership.
 The sole proprietor must still be licensed and under certain circumstances register with the Florida Department of State.